azadbolour/boardgame/scala-server/README.md

-- Randomly choose between player and machine.
+- mock api can't handle initial machine play

+- killGame may be called on empty game add test for blankoutGame followed by killGame should be OK

+- Test first move being a pass - so next player will have to be centered.
+Check for first move should be be empty board.

+- Add crossword scores to total.

 - Implement validations everywhere.
 First on API boundary.

-- Check for crosswords and add their score to the total.

 - Clean up tests in web-ui and scala.

 - Change various logging calls to debug and set up a run-debug to log at debug level.

 - Matching algorithm needs to be based on the best guess as to the real score of a play.
+Not needed for first release.

 - Connect to real dictionary.
+Check with NL experts.

+- Log machine tray each time so we know bot is not cheating.

 ## To Do